gdavidbutler/decisionTableCompiler/README.md

 - Type-safe code with enums in statically-typed languages
 - Function signatures with correct parameter types
 - Visual diagrams (UML, flowcharts) without parsing code
-- Documentation showing all possible values for each variable
+- Documentation showing all possible values for each name

 This metadata makes the pseudocode self-describing and sufficient for translation to any programming language or visualization format.

 ## Language Translation

-The CSV pseudocode is designed to be easily parsed by any language with a CSV library.
+The CSV pseudocode is designed to be easily parsed CSV text.
 The metadata (I and O lines) provides all information needed to generate type definitions and function signatures.

 ### Direct Translation (goto-based)